 - Power range from 3,600 shp to 4,700 shp (hot & high up to 6,200 shp)

-The AE 2100 is a turboprop derivative of the AE 1107 turboshaft engine.
-The engine was developed to power military transports, long-range maritime patrol aircraft and the new generation of high-speed regional aircraft in the 50 to 70 seat category.
+The AE 2100 shares a common core with the commercial AE line of engines, and sets new standards in performance, efficiency, and economy in modern turboprop engines.
+The engine was developed to power transports, long-range maritime patrol aircraft and the new generation of high-speed regional aircraft in the 50 to 70 seat category.

-The engine's modular design and easily accessible components reduce maintenance costs, and operators benefit from over 80 per cent parts commonality with the AE family of engines.
+The engine's modular design and easily accessible components reduce maintenance costs, and operators benefit from over 80 percent common core with the AE family of engines.

-The AE 2100D3 engine is coupled to a new-technology six-bladed Dowty propeller for use on the Lockheed Martin C-130J Hercules military transport.
+The AE 2100D3 engine is coupled to a new-technology six-bladed Dowty propeller for use on the Lockheed Martin C-130J Hercules and LM-100J transport aircraft.

 Due to the identical physical fits and common thrust centrelines and mounts, in-service aircraft currently powered by the Rolls-Royce T56 turboprop engine can be upgraded to the AE 2100.
 This upgrade gives operators increased thrusts and reduced life cycle costs.